 H2S breakdown:

 Hydrogen sulfide breakdown takes place in the mitochondrion.
-Although several pathways have been proposed, I have presented the most agreed upon version.
+Although several pathways have been proposed, I have presented what is currently the consensus view.
 First, sulfide : quinone oxidoreductase (SQOR) converts hydrogen sulfide to a protein-bound persulfide2.
 The acceptor of this persulfide group is controversial, but is most likely to be glutathione2.
 Glutathione persulfide is then metabolised in two ways, either to thiosulfate via TST or to sulfite via ETHE17 (see Fig. 10 and 11).
 Both products are readily excreted from the body2.
 Sulfite can also be further metabolised via SUOX, to yield sulfate2.

 While much attention has been given to H2S biological function and its synthesis, its breakdown pathway has been largely ignored15.
 Nevertheless, there has been some research in this area, looking at mouse knock-outs of the enzymes involved.
 ETHE1 K/O mice die from sulfide toxicity after 4 weeks, showing the importance of this pathway in H2S breakdown16.
 Ongoing work at Prof Morton’s lab in the Edinburgh University Centre for Cardiovascular Science is looking at the effects of a TST K/O in mice17, which so far show an increased level of sulfide without toxicity and possible vasoprotective effects (unpublished results).